Dont-Get-Lost-in-Froghill-Penang

 Parking near the red brick factory at Guar Perahu.

 At this point, GPS signal may not be as strong anymore.
-We have more pictures and directions below so you don’t get lost (like we did)!
+We have more pictures and directions below, so you don’t get lost (like we did)!

-We would suggest flip flops unless you have an old pair of sneakers you don’t mind getting dirty.
+If you’re wondering whether it’s better to bring hiking shoes or flip flops, we would suggest flip flops unless you have an old pair of sneakers you don’t mind getting dirty.
+If you happen to have wellingtons, that might be a better option instead of flip flops.

 Dirty feet after the hike at Guar Perahu